SaarGiberg/hv/README.md

 # hv
-I tried To Do :hove command, check it out !
+I tried To Do :hover command, check it out !